great-expectations/great_expectations/docs/getting_started/cli_init.rst

 Configuring Slack Notifications
 ----------------------------------------

-Great Expectations can post messages to a Slack channel when a new dataset is validated.
+Great Expectations can post messages to a Slack channel each time a dataset is validated.
 This helps teams to monitor data quality in their pipeline in real time.
 Here is what these messages look like:

 .. image:: ../images/validation_result_slack_message_example.jpg
     :width: 400px